 - Jetson e-bikes with LCD screen battery displays -

 Adventure - Charge when only four bars are left on the Energy Bar.

-Journey, J8, and Metro – Charge when the battery icon on the screen is ¼ full.
+Journey, J8, Metro, and Warren – Charge when the battery icon on the screen is ¼ full.

 - Jetson e-bikes with battery indicator lights -

 Axle, Bolt, Bolt Pro, Bolt Up, Haze, J5, and LX10 – There are four battery indicator lights on the right side of the handlebar; when only one remains illuminated, battery charge has dropped to less than 25%.
 It’s time to plug in and power up!

 Depending on your model, your charger will either exist as one piece, with the AC cable permanently affixed—or as two, in which case you’ll need to manually insert the AC cable into a slot on charger.

 Always plug the charger into the wall outlet before plugging it into it the battery charging port on your bike.
 Here’s where you’ll find the charging port on our e-bikes: